Denis of Hungary: Theories of origin

 However, according to the contemporaneous Roger of Torre Maggiore's Carmen Miserabile, Denis, son of Ampud was blinded by Béla IV immediately after his coronation, and he died in captivity in the next year.
 That Denis, who served the Aragonese royal couple, was alive even in 1268, which is also made impossible to identify him with Denis, son of Ampud.
 Therefore, historian Szabolcs de Vajay claimed Denis had a namesake son, who served as ispán of Szepes County, possibly sometime between 1231 and 1234 or 1235, like previously his father (based on the inscription on the tombstone of his daughter Elizabeth, where Denis was styled as "comes de Cepeз"), who was the first known office-holder of that dignity in Hungary.
-Vajay refused the former compliance efforts of "Cepeз" with the Csepel Island, a major royal residence and hunting forest.
+Vajay refused the former identification efforts of "Cepeз" with the Csepel Island, a major royal residence and hunting forest.
 Accordingly he expatriated to Aragon with his queen in 1235, and after his father became a victim of King Béla's political purges, there was no hope for him to return to Hungary.
 This "Comes Dionysius" was referred to as Queen Violant's relative (affinis domne regine) in contemporary Aragonese documents.
 His alleged father Denis, son of Ampud was indeed a relative of the Hungarian royal family: he was a son of Ampud II and an unidentified daughter of Count Berthold III of Andechs, Margrave of Istria.
 Through the maternal lineage, Denis was the first cousin of Gertrude of Merania, a daughter of Berthold IV and the first spouse of Andrew II of Hungary.
 Although Violant was born from the second marriage of Andrew (her mother was Yolanda of Courtenay), thus there was no blood relationship between the queen and Denis of Hungary according to this theory, but the knight clearly belonged to a wider kinship of the royal family.
 Hungarian and Catalan historiography overall accepted Vajay's theory.